codingbychanche/Floppy-Bord/Readme.txt

 Floppy Bord

-The famous bird returns, on the Atari 8- Bit
+The famous bird returns, on your  Atari 8- Bit Computer

-100% 6502 Assembler
+100% 6502 Assembler :-)